Physical Education at Lawley Primary School

 - Pupils are eager to represent the school at events and competition for team places remains high.

 - Pupils’ fundamental movement skills continue to improve with more confident and physically skilled pupils overall.

-- Lawley Primary School will strive for the Platinum School Games Mark following 4 years at gold for its commitment to PE and school sport.
+- Lawley Primary School will continue to work to maintain the Platinum School Games Mark for its commitment to PE and school sport.

 - We will continue to make good use of the School Sports Premium and use it to raise the profile and provision of PE.

 The impact of this curriculum ensures that when children leave Lawley Primary School, they are motivated to participate in a variety of sports, learn to take responsibility for their own health and fitness and are equipped with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.